geotools/geotools/docs/user/tutorial/filter/query.rst

     * Pass the filter to the getFeatures method which returns the features matching the query as a FeatureCollection.

-    * Create a FeatureCollectionTableModel for our dialog|apos|s JTable.
+    * Create a FeatureCollectionTableModel for our dialog's JTable.
 This GeoTools class takes a FeatureCollection and retrieves the feature attribute names and the data for each feature.